Christine Brennan: Career

-She has written seven books on sports, including best-selling Inside Edge, about Olympic figure skating, which was named one of the top 100 sports books of all time by Sports Illustrated in 2002.
 She is an on-air commentator for ABC News, CNN, PBS NewsHour, and NPR.
 She has covered every Olympic Games, summer and winter, since the 1984 Summer Olympics in Los Angeles.

+She has written eight books on sports, including best-selling Inside Edge, about Olympic figure skating, which was named one of the top 100 sports books of all time by Sports Illustrated in 2002.
+In 2025, Brennan wrote On Her Game for Scribner, an unauthorized biography of Caitlin Clark exploring Clark's popularity and this unprecedented time in women's sports.

 Advocacy

 In 1988, Brennan was elected the first president of the Association for Women in Sports Media.
-A longtime advocate for women in sports journalism, she started AWSM's scholarship-internship program for female journalism students, which has honored more than 140 students.
+A longtime advocate for women in sports journalism, she started AWSM's scholarship-internship program for female journalism students, which has now honored 200 students.
 She funds two of the scholarships, which are named after her late parents.

-Brennan, a nationally known speaker, has written and spoken on issues ranging from the importance of Title IX to the behavior of professional athletes to the scourge of performance-enhancing drug use in sports.
-Her USA Today columns on Augusta National Golf Club helped trigger the national debate on the club's lack of female members.

-Brennan is a leading voice on many topics involving sports in society, including the Ray Rice/domestic violence story.
-She is among the sports journalists to publicly pledge to no longer use the Washington Redskins name in her columns.
+In 2023, she came back to AWSM's leadership as chair of the board.

 Personal life

 Brennan is from Toledo, Ohio.
 Her relationship with her father in the context of sports fandom is covered in her memoir, Best Seat in the House.
-Brennan is a member of the Board of Trustees of Northwestern University and a national trustee at the University of Toledo.
+Brennan is a member of the Board of Trustees of Northwestern University and is a former national trustee at the University of Toledo.